waqaraqeel/waqaraqeel.github.io/index.md

 I am a PhD student in the Department of Computer Science at Duke University.
 I joined Duke in Fall’17.

-My research interests include Internet architecture and measurement, and content caches.

 I am advised by Dr. Bruce Maggs.
+I am associated with The Internet at the Speed of Light where I work on future Internet architectures and measurement.
+My interests also include content caches and online advertising.

 <br/>